iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient via Forward Backwards Envelope.md

 |$\min_{x\in \mathbb E}\{f(x) - \lambda \Vert x\Vert_1\}$|ISTA|
 |$\min_x{h(x)}$|Proximal Point Method|

-Do note that, in the case where both functions $f,g$ are nonsmotoh, parts of the convergence for the projected subgradient method will still apply due to the links between the proximal operator and the convex set projection operator.
+Do note that, in the case where both functions $f,g$ are nonsmooth, parts of the convergence for the projected subgradient method will still apply due to the links between the proximal operator and the convex set projection operator.